cu-mkp/m-k-manuscript-data/_texts/p-099r_tl.md

 *[continued]*

-<span class="m">Earth</span> or crushed <span class="m">wet sand</span> with <span class="m">water</span> needs to be reheated more than <span class="m">sand</span>.
+<span class="m">Earth</span>, or sand, moistened or ground with water, wants to be reheated more than <span class="m">sand</span>.

-<span class="m">Latten from a candlestick</span> is not pure since some <span class="m">filings</span> & <span class="m">pot metal</span> are mixed into it.
+<span class="m">Latten from a candlestick</span> is not pure, for one mixes in it <span class="m">iron filings</span> & <span class="m">potin</span>.

-<span class="m">Latten</span> needs to be cast warmer than <span class="m">copper</span>, which I do not believe.
+<span class="m">Latten</span> wants to be cast hotter than <span class="m">copper</span>, quod non credo.

-To cast scrupulously, you must not take all of the <span class="m">alloyed metals</span> together, but take them in <span class="x">their</span> pure <span class="x">form</span> & mix them.
+One ought not, to cast carefully, to take metals already alloyed, but take them pure & mix them.

-<span class="m">Iron</span> shoul not <span class="x">…</span> to cast in <span class="m">copper</span> or <span class="m">brass</span>.
+<span class="m">Iron</span> hardly agrees with being cast in a mixture of <span class="m">copper</span> or <span class="m">latten</span>.

-It is better to mold <span class="m">sand</span> at once, either as a molding box or <span class="m">noyau</span>, rather than several casts.
+It is better all with a <span class="m">sand</span>, either in a frame or noyau at once, either as a molding box or <span class="m">noyau</span>, rather than several mixed.

 > *at left top margin*
 >
 >
->   You must reheat a crucible on a charcoal fire which easily ignites for one or two hours with the material inside.
-Then breathe on it & cover the crucible with large pieces of charcoal & the opening of the stove with bricks, and let it consume two or three lumps of charcoal which shall fill the stove beneath the crucible.
-Eventually put the molding box on the fire & when the flame is very white & the material is as light as <span class="m">water</span> & spitting some pale blue flames, <span class="x">make the</span> cast.
-The secret to casting well is to do so at a very high temperature & speedily.
+>   One ought to reheat for one or two hours <span class="del">etp</span>, in <span class="add"><span class="del">that</span>a</span> charcoal fire which lights by itself, a crucible with the substance inside, and then blow & cover the crucible with large charcoals & the mouth of the furnace with bricks, and let it consume two or three feedings of charcoal, which fill the furnace above the crucible.
+In the end feed and stoke the fire, & when the flame is very white & that the substance will be in liquid bath like <span class="m">water</span> & casting off pale blue flames, cast.
+The secret is to cast <span class="add">very</span> hot & in one go.

-## Thin white <span class="m">sand</span>
+## Lean white <span class="m">sand</span>

- without bond is perfect for casting & it becomes thicker if you crush it very finely on <span class="m">porphyry</span> or you calcinate it by making it red—hot several times, & if it becomes <span class="m">vinegar</span> or thinner with <span class="m">water</span>, as you know, it casts as well very precisely in a core, as I did the experiment.
-But don't soak it with salted water if you want to anneal it quickly for salt boils on fire & creates more dust while it is being pressed by the fire.
-I think that reheated cores gently would not react like this.
-I cast very neatly as a core some matter and <span class="x">…</span>. white <span class="m">sand</span> smells <span class="m">sulphur</span> when it is reheated, and I think that it would melt.
-And since the material has been cast into it, it takes in the mold a luster as if it were leaded or vitrified.
-I think that <span class="pro">glassmakers</span> could use it.
+ without bond renders well proper for casting, & having body, if you grind it very finely on <span class="m">porphyry</span> or calcine it, reddening it several times in the fire, & being in vinegar, or finely ground with water as you know, it also molds very neatly in noyau, as I have experimented.
+But do not moisten it with salt water if you want to quickly reheat it, for salt boils on the fire & makes bubbles, being pressed by the fire.
+I believe that the noyau, gently reheated, would not do this.
+I molded very neatly in noyau the substance of skillets.
+White <span class="m">sand</span> smells like <span class="m">sulphur</span> when reheated, and I believe it would melt.
+And since the substance has been cast in it, it acquires in the mold <span class="del">co<span class="exp">mm</span>e</span> a luster as if it were leaded or vitrified.
+I believe that <span class="pro">glassmakers</span> could use it.

 > *at left middle margin*
 >
 >
->   A very little <span class="m">sal ammoniac</span> must be dissolved in water.
+>   One needs very little of <span class="m">sal ammoniac</span> dissolved in water.